 Any student, college employee, or college official may file a Discipline Incident Report of an alleged violation of the Student Code of Conduct, which includes time, place, and circumstances surrounding the situation.
-Discipline Incidents Reports must be submitted to either the Chief Student Affairs Officer, or designee, within five (5) business days of the point at which the alleged violation could have reasonably known to occur.
+Discipline Incidents Reports must be submitted to either the VP of Enrollment and Student Affairs, or designee, within five (5) business days of the point at which the alleged violation could have reasonably known to occur.